MinecraftPhi/phi.core/docs/module_structure.md

         {
             "type:":"", // Same as a normal dependency
             // ...
-            "description": "Description of what changes if this dependency is found" }
+            "description": "Human readable description of what changes if this dependency is found" }
     ]
 }